 Create an MS program plan

 By the end of your second academic year semester of graduate study, consult with your advisor to form a Master’s program plan .
-Submit your plan using the Graduate Tracking System.
+Submit your plan using the Graduate Reporting System.
 While you have until the end of your second semester, you are encouraged to do this as soon as possible.
 Note that the program plan can be easily changed.

 Revising an MS program plan